 While in college, I was diagnosed with major depression and generalized anxiety disorder.
 Due to stigma, stubbornness, embarrassment, ignorance, and fear I refused all help.
 Instead, I tried to “just get over it.”
 For the next 14 years, I caused untold misery for my family, my friends, my colleagues, and myself.

 My depression led me down a path of negativity, pessimism, agitation and hopelessness.
 I rarely felt happy or content and I frequently felt alone despite the presence of many people in my life.
 My once-confident and outgoing personality began to resemble that of an insecure and timid teenager.
 The more depressed I became, the less I recognized myself.

 My favorite pastimes such as playing hockey, running, camping and hanging out with friends no longer mattered.
 My initiative and drive all but vanished.
 My depression once landed me in the emergency room, being treated for a “heart attack” at the age of 27 when in reality I was simply depressed and anxious.

 My depression sorely impacted the quality of my relationship with my wife.
-I would avoid her, preferring to stare blankly at the television or retreat to the basement.
 Once children arrived, I was useless as a parent.
 I had no tolerance for their needs as infants, their cries, and their requests for help annoyed me.
 I avoided them whenever possible.
 When unable to avoid them, I wasn’t engaged, and usually angry at them.

 My depression cost me one high-profile job and nearly cost me a second.
 When at work, I was preoccupied with worry, anxiety and I could neither concentrate nor produce.
 Depression led me to have an unhealthy relationship with alcohol.
 It pushed me down a path of searching for happiness in ways that only caused heartache and pain for myself and those who cared about me.
 My depression also caused me to want nothing more than to escape the pain and kill myself.